csnell16/SMS-staffing-application/Database/README.md

 DB Browser for SQLite is useful to read the database.db file (https://sqlitebrowser.org/)

 ## For the API (python)
+Twilio credendials are REQUIRED TO RUN THE API.
+Check [aditional details](#additional-notes).

 It is recommended by flask to run a python virtual environment.
 The only python packages that were necessary to install for me were flask, Twilio, and apscheduler.